 This is because many tools and facilities already exist in the .NET Framework while things are not much as easier to manipulate in .NET Core.
-As an example, .NET Core tends to use a bunch of command line from creating a new project, getting dependencies, building it and finally firing the deployment.
+As an example, .NET Core tends to use a bunch of command lines from creating a new project, getting dependencies, building it, and finally firing the deployment.

 This is a lot of pain when working on MACox or Ubuntu workstation.
-Facing to that, the community tries to bring helpful tools to accelerate the developer productivity and it would be easier to use it over time.
+Facing that, the community tries to bring helpful tools to accelerate developer productivity and it would be easier to use it over time.

 According to the market statistics, it is also easier to hire a senior .NET Developer (so .NET Framework) than a senior level on .NET Core.
 By Hiring a rare resource, you are aware that if he leaves the boat your project will be in pain, so you need to be prepared to ensure having at least one backup.
 This may increase your budget or add an additional delay in your forecast.